neekware/neekware/libs/ngx-chat/src/lib/doc/overview/chat-overview.md

 **To further simplify** the process, we've created a **Live Chat Manager**, that supports `YouTube` and `Twitch` Live Chats.
 The Live Chat Manager, includes powerful filters, to ensure the instructor is not overwhelmed with cross-talk noise amongst the audience.
 This way, the students can readily communicate amongst themselves, and only relevant chats are pushed up to the instructor.

-**With remote classroom** requirements during the covid pandemic, The AvidCaster Live Chat Manager could be a game-changer, that may bring a calmer "state of mind" to both the teachers and the students alike.
+**With remote classroom** requirements during the covid pandemic, The Neekware Live Chat Manager could be a game-changer, that may bring a calmer "state of mind" to both the teachers and the students alike.

 ## `Viewer` - Chat Overlay (seen by live stream viewers)